Office project training program. Microsoft Project Online Training

 • Preliminary project planning

-• Creating a new project file
+• Creating a New Project File

-• Formation of relationships between tasks of the project schedule
+• Forming relationships between project schedule tasks

-• Development of a preliminary project schedule
+• Develop a preliminary project schedule

-• Estimating the cost of a project using Project
+• Project cost estimation using Project

-• Project budget and work with it
+• Project budget and working with it

 • How to create and format reports using Project

-• Formatting Printout Sheets
+• Formatting printout sheets

 • Standard reports